YingLiu4203/old-dev-blog/_posts/2017-12-14-angular-universal.md

 The following resources are enough to use Angular Universal in a projec.

 The [official Angular Uinversal Integration document](https://github.com/angular/angular-cli/wiki/stories-universal-rendering) describes detail steps to setup Uinversal bundling for an existing `@angular/cli` project.
+In addition to following the document, you need to add `document.addEventListener('DOMContentLoaded', () => {...})'` to wrap the boostrap in `main.ts`.
+Also, don't set `"serviceWorker": true` in `.angular-cli.json` for the server app section.

 The [Uinversal Starter](https://github.com/angular/universal-starter) is a minimal Angular Universal starter that has files you can copy to your project directly.